 Given that job seekers are inclined to go straight to a company’s profile, companies would be wise to make these profiles appealing to encourage more job seekers to follow them.

-According to Adam Heagy, president of Interactive Recruiting Consultants and a vocal Twitter advocate, this means making Twitter profiles “concise and direct” in describing their business and the actions they want potential applicants to take next, such as visiting a careers page.
+According to Adam Heagy, president of Interactive Recruiting Consultants, this means making Twitter profiles “concise and direct” in describing their business and the actions they want potential applicants to take next, such as visiting a careers page.

 This is where companies need to decide if they are going to recruit through their primary Twitter handle, or create a separate one for recruiting purposes.
-Jim Milton, vice president of product marketing for recruiting software platform SmartRecruiters, says that in some cases, it may not make sense to start a new Twitter handle.
+Jim Milton, vice president of product marketing for recruiting software platform SmartRecruiters, explains when you might prefer one option over the other:

-Job Seekers Split On Companies Using Twitter for Recruiting
+Job Seekers Split On the Effectiveness of Twitter Recruiting Efforts

-Of course, recruiters should make sure to stay in communication with curious Twitter users.
-Social media management platforms (e.g., Hootsuite) make it easy to not only respond to all incoming messages, but to track certain words or phrases for proactive outreach on hot leads.
+Recruiters should also make sure to stay in communication with curious Twitter users.
+Social media management platforms make it easy to not only respond to all incoming messages, but to track certain words or phrases for proactive outreach on hot leads.